 Full-time equivalent (FTE) can take into account both full-time and part-time employees.
 The PPP Forgiveness Application explains how to calculate FTE for PPP loan forgiveness.
 Here’s what it says:

-Make sure you understand that you have these two options for calculating FTE.
+Make sure you understand that you have these options for calculating FTE.
 This calculation is going to be very important for forgiveness purposes as you’ll see when we walk through the application.
+There is a detailed discussion of FTE’s in the SBA’s January 19, 2021 Interim Final Rule (starting on page 31.)
+If you have reduced employee headcount, hours and/or wages, it is worth your time to read and understand it before you complete your forgiveness application.

 As you follow along here, note that we have copied actual fields and their instructions from the SBA application.
 Tips in italics below those fields are our comments, based on our understanding of the current guidance.